AscensionGameDev/Intersect-Documentation/docs/en-US/developer/advanced/database.md

 Fields are automatically created from public properties in a class much like Tables are automatically created from Classes within DBSets in a context.

-If you look at the Users class in the server (Interect.Server/Database/PlayerData/User.cs) you will see fields for the user's id, name, password, salt, email, and more.
+If you look at the `Users` class in the server `(Interect.Server/Database/PlayerData/User.cs)` you will see fields for the user's id, name, password, salt, email, and more.

 Please note, Entity Framework can only handle basic types (integers, strings, blobs, and references to other classes that exist as a DBSet).
 Due to these limitations we mark some complex fields as `[NotMapped]` and then have a secondary string field that converts the complex field to json.
 For an example of this see User.Power and User.PowerJson.
 Notice how the PowerJson property has a column name property so it is stored in the database in the Power field.

 ## Adding Fields

-In order to add a field to the database create a new public property in a class that is stored within Entity Framework.
+In order to add a field to the database create a new public property in a class that is stored within `Entity Framework`.
 In this example I am going to add a field for each User that tracks their last used ip address.

-I added the following property to the User class:
+I added the following property to the `User` class:
 ```
 public string LastUsedIp { get; set; }
 ```